OriginTrail/OT-RFC-repository/RFCs/OT-RFC-23-Trustless_Neuroweb_-_Ethereum_TRAC_bridge/README.md

 Based on the updated approach, a 2-phase rollout plan is proposed

-1. **Phase 1** will bring the initialization of cannonical TRAC for the Polkadot ecosystem, directly enabling Scenario 2 and trustless bridging of TRAC between Ethereum and Polkadot parachains (except Neuroweb).
+1. **Phase 1** will bring the initialization of cannonical TRAC for the Polkadot ecosystem, directly enabling use case 2 and trustless bridging of TRAC between Ethereum and Polkadot parachains (except Neuroweb).
 Phase 1 is expected to be completed by the end of June 2025.

-2. **Phase 2** will bring the TRAC wrapper pallet to the Neuroweb parachain, enabling Scenario 1 and the use of TRAC for DKG utility.
+2. **Phase 2** will bring the TRAC wrapper pallet to the Neuroweb parachain, enabling use case 1 and the use of TRAC for DKG utility.
 During this phase the Teleport system will be deprecated.
 Before teleport deprecation, everyone will have a chance to teleport in any direction one more time through teleport.
 Should anyone be unwilling to use TRAC with Snowbridge as a successor to the Teleport system, they will have the option to “opt out” by teleporting back to Ethereum prior to completion of Phase 2.
 Phase 2 is expected to be completed by the end of July 2025.

 OriginTrail Core Developers and the Snowbridge team will collaborate closely on the rollout, initially verifying the integration on the NeuroWeb (Paseo) testnet.
 Exact timeline may be subject to change, depending on the dynamics of releasing the DKG V8.1 on the OriginTrail mainnet, and other ongoing activities.